hurryabit/hurryabit.github.io/_posts/2021-11-17-stack-safety-for-free.md

 related: false
 ---

-**tl;dr.** I demonstrate how generators/coroutines can be (ab)used to transform any recursive function into an iterative function with _nearly zero_ code changes.
+**tl;dr.** I demonstrate how to (ab)use generators/coroutines to transform any recursive function into an iterative function with nearly zero code changes.
 I explain the technique using a small example written in Rust, which can also be found on the [Rust Playground][playground_rs] and in a [GitHub Gist][gist_rs].
 You can find links to implementations of the same example in Python and JavaScript in the [Links](#links) section at the end.

 If you are in a rush, you could skip the introduction and immediately jump to the [implementation](#implementation).